Data Strategy

 Our approach

-DAI Consultancy's governance methodology is rooted in internationally recognised frameworks including DAMA-DMBOK, ISO 8000, and the DCAM (Data Management Capability Assessment Model).
-We adapt these frameworks to the specific regulatory, cultural, and operational context of GCC organisations.
-Our engagements span the full governance lifecycle: defining information principles and policies, establishing stewardship networks, implementing data quality management programmes, building business glossaries and data catalogues, and designing the metrics that demonstrate governance value to executive stakeholders.
+DAI Consultancy's governance methodology is rooted in internationally recognized frameworks including DAMA-DMBOK, ISO 8000, and the DCAM (Data Management Capability Assessment Model).
+We adapt these frameworks to the specific regulatory, cultural, and operational context of GCC organizations.
+Our engagements span the full governance lifecycle: defining information principles and policies, establishing stewardship networks, implementing data quality management programs, building business glossaries and data catalogs, and designing the metrics that demonstrate governance value to executive stakeholders.

 What's included